MarlinFirmware/MarlinDocumentation/_development/getting_started_pull_requests.md

 `bugfix-1.1.x` is the work branch for our next release.
 For convenience you may want to change the "Default Branch" to `bugfix-1.1.x` in your fork to make it easier to do Pull Requests later.

-Click on the `# branches` tab to view all branches in your fork.
+Click on the **branches** tab to view all branches in your fork.

 ![image8]({{ '/assets/images/docs/development/pull_images/pull_8.jpg' | prepend: site.baseurl }})

-Click on the `Change default branch` button.
+Click on the **Change default branch** button.

 ![image9]({{ '/assets/images/docs/development/pull_images/pull_9.jpg' | prepend: site.baseurl }})

 Click on the branch dropdown button.
-Select `bugfix-1.1.x` and click `Update`.
+Select `bugfix-1.1.x` and click **Update**.

 ![image10]({{ '/assets/images/docs/development/pull_images/pull_10.jpg' | prepend: site.baseurl }})

 A warning pops up.
-Just click the `button`.
+Just click the button.

 ![image11]({{ '/assets/images/docs/development/pull_images/pull_11.jpg' | prepend: site.baseurl }})